-The Audit and Risk Committee met eight times during the year ended 31 December 2022.
+Risk Committee met three (3) times during the year ending 31 December 2023.

 Remuneration and Nomination Committee

 The Board has established a Remuneration and Nomination Committee to ensure that the Company:

 - has a Board of an effective composition, size and commitment to adequately discharge its responsibilities and duties and to bring transparency, focus and independent judgment to decisions regarding the composition of the Board; - has coherent remuneration policies and practices to attract and retain directors and senior executives who will create value for shareholders; - observes those remuneration policies and practices; and - fairly and responsibly rewards Group Executives having regard to the performance of the Group, the performance of the Group Executives and the general external pay environment.